Repointing Patio Cost

 Traditional Mortar

-Traditional mortar is the most common material associated with patio repointing.
-It is cost-effective and widely used, though it may crack over time.
+Traditional mortar is the most common choice for rigid patios on a solid bed.
+It’s cost-effective and widely used, but if there’s movement or poor bedding, it can crack and crumble over time.

 Natural finish, being customisable in colours Not suitable for flexible construction as it will crack away